-The Library is currently open 39 hours a week and is staffed by two Library Co-Directors, and 4 Library Assistants.
+The Library is currently open 45 hours a week and is staffed by a Library Director, a Children's Librarian, an ILL Librarian and 4 Library Assistants.
 Along with a great selection of books, magazines, DVD's, books on cd and music CDs, the Library also holds programs for adults and children.
 Other services include inter-Library loans, Internet and computer use, wireless access, a children's early learning computer, and fax, scanning, and copy services.

 Bernville Area Community Library provides reference assistance for research, homework or for people interested in locating materials for leisure activities and hobbies.
 We strive to meet the needs of all inquiries either through materials in our collection, online reference or by locating the requested item through other library branches in Berks County.
 If an item is not available in the county we can also request that it be located through inter-library loan from other libraries in Pennsylvania or the United States.
 There is no fee for this service.

 The library provides a comfortable reading environment for children and adults and tables for homework or other work.

 A variety of programs are offered for all ages.
 Children's programs include preschool, baby, and toddler story times, American Girl and Wellie Wishers club, Super Hero club, and the summer reading program.
 Adult programs include guest speakers, Wine events, and Flower arranging classes.
 Events are published in the Bernville Borough Newsletter and other local sources.

 People using our public computers are welcome to ask for assistance with basic computing and internet functions.
 Our staff is well trained and knowledgeable in using computers and in most cases can resolve or troubleshoot problems you may encounter working online.